 In a region level contract, the Regional Administrator awards a contract in accordance with the delegated authority for contracts.
-Guidance for administering region level contracts can be found in Directive 51-30 and 'y g Advertisement and Award Manual (M 27-02).
-The amount of State Force Work participation in contracts is governed by the monetary limits shown in RCW 47.28.030.
+Guidance for administering region level contracts can be found in WSDOT Advertisement and Award Manual M 27-02.
+The amount of State Force Work participation in contracts is governed by the monetary limits shown in Revised Code of Washington 47.28.030.